The Federal Wire Act And How It Affects Legal Sports Betting In The United States

 Modern Effects Of The Federal Wire Act Post-PASPA

 After the repeal of PASPA and the opening up of the legal domestic US sports betting market, the scope of the Federal Wire Act seemed to become clear.
 The law only restricts US-based gambling businesses from accepting wagers across state lines.
-It does not target individual bettors, but rather the institutions facilitating sports wagering, casino gambling, and poker gaming.
+It does not target individual bettors but rather the institutions facilitating sports wagering, casino gambling, and poker gaming.

 The law also does not target legal US online sports betting options in the form of offshore sportsbooks, but only if the sportsbooks in question are legally operating within the industry, such as the ones listed on this website.
 Most in the industry thought that this would be the standing application of the law, but as is their nature, the DOJ came along to again reinterpret the law's reach.

-DOJ 2019 Reinterpretation of the Federal Wire Act
+The DOJ's 2019 Reinterpretation of the Federal Wire Act

 The nullification of PASPA required that the Federal Wire Act once again undergo clarification by the US Federal Government.
 In 2019, the Department of Justice issued a new ruling opinion that the law restricts not only interstate wagering but also the sharing of information across state lines, which would impact the locations of data servers for gambling operators as well as states that have existing interstate gaming compacts established for online poker and casino.